aliozgur/aliozgur.github.io/_posts/2015-04-09-git-migration.md

 $ svn2git <SVN REPO ROOT URL> --username <SVN USERNAME> --authors users.txt --trunk trunk --branches branches --tags tags
 ```

-That is it, now you can grab a cup of cofee and wait while your Subversion repo is being cloned or go alternatively you can go and kill some more bugs.
+That is it, now you can grab a cup of cofee and wait while your Subversion repo is being cloned or you can alternatively go and kill some more bugs.

 **Step-3**